Thursday, June 10, 2021

 When work is a pleasure, life is a joy!
 When work is a duty, life is slavery’ -Maxim Gorky

-Maxim Gorky was a self-learned author, who had the undying curiosity to explore society and discover its hidden realities.
+Maxim Gorky was a self-taught author who had the undying curiosity to explore society and discover its hidden realities.
 His writings remarkably showed Gorky’s interest in social reform.
-He had an outstanding ability in the literature despite the interrupted education that he received.
-Gorky learnt from society.
-It was his University the institution of higher education where he gathered immense knowledge.
+He had an outstanding ability in literature despite the interrupted education that he received.
+Gorky learned from society.
+It was his university, the institution of higher education, where he gathered immense knowledge.

 Gorky widely travelled in Russia.
 He became acquainted with the lowest members of society.
-He elegantly wrote about people describing their appearance, character and behaviour.
+He elegantly wrote about people describing their appearance, character, and behavior.
 His literary characters were based mostly on outcasts Gorky had met during his travels.
-Among these characters Smuri - a kind sailor, Matriona - a wicked old woman, Natalia Kazlova - a Prostitute, Nikiparich - a Police spy, Gogaleve – an Alcoholic, Guri Plethnikove - a young Revolutionary were incomparable and they made a profound impact on his Autobiography.
+Among these characters, Smuri—a kind sailor, Matriona—a wicked old woman, Natalia Kazlova—a prostitute, Nikiparich—a police spy, Gogaleve—an alcoholic, and Guri Plethnikove—a young revolutionary were incomparable, and they made a profound impact on his autobiography.

 He analyzed all these characters without judging or criticizing them.
-Gorky was a Great Russian writer who emerged from the common people.
-He wrote a complex moral perspective on Pre Revolutionary Russia.
+Gorky was a great Russian writer who emerged from the common people.
+He wrote a complex moral perspective on prerevolutionary Russia.
 He regarded literature as an essential food for the human spirit.
-The aim of literature as Gorky argued is to help man to understand himself, to strengthen the trust in himself, and to develop in him the striving toward truth; it is to fight meanness in people, to learn how to find the good in them, to awake in their souls shame, anger, courage; to do all in order that man should become nobly strong.
+The aim of literature, as Gorky argued, is to help man to understand himself, to strengthen the trust in himself, and to develop in him the striving toward truth; it is to fight meanness in people, to learn how to find the good in them, and to awaken in their souls shame, anger, and courage—to do all in order that man should become nobly strong.

-Gorky supported the Revolutionary movement in Russia, but he relinquished the moral right for revolutionaries to use violence.
-Even though the life has been built on cruelty and force in Tsar’s Russia he never believed a revolution or a social change, which needed human blood as fuel.
-Once he stated “I am capable of leading the masses, and not a weapon in the hands of shameless adventurers of fanatics gone mad.”
+Gorky supported the revolutionary movement in Russia, but he relinquished the moral right for revolutionaries to use violence.
+Even though the life has been built on cruelty and force in Tsar’s Russia, he never believed in a revolution or a social change, which needed human blood as fuel.
+Once he stated, “I am capable of leading the masses and not a weapon in the hands of shameless adventurers or fanatics gone mad.”

-In 1906 Gorky wrote his most influential novel Mother narrating the life of a young revolutionary Pavel Vlasov and his mother Pelagea Nilovna.
-After writing this novel, he was hailed as a Revolutionary writer.
+In 1906 Gorky wrote his most influential novel, Mother, narrating the life of a young revolutionary, Pavel Vlasov, and his mother, Pelagea Nilovna.
+After writing this novel, he was hailed as a revolutionary writer.
 Maxim Gorky was called the founder of the doctrine of socialist realism.
-Gorky supported for the overthrow of the Russian Autocracy.
+Gorky supported the overthrow of the Russian autocracy.
 He openly protested against the persecution of the Jewish community in Russia.

-All his life Maxim Gorky stood for the freedom of speech and of person and banished the Totalitarian ideology.
+All his life Maxim Gorky stood for the freedom of speech and of person and banished the totalitarian ideology.
 Stalin once wanted Gorky to write a biography of him.
-But the great writer declined that offer even endangering his life.
+But the great writer declined that offer, even endangering his life.
 Stalin’s growing suspicion was projecting towards Gorky as well.
 He was kept under close surveillance by Stalin’s Secret Police.
-Gorky donated most of his income to the revolutionary movement and he had high anticipations.
-He believed and widely wrote about the social movement in Russia.
-But when the social movement which he believed became another instrument of terror he was utterly disappointed.
+Gorky donated most of his income to the revolutionary movement, and he had high anticipations.
+He believed in and widely wrote about the social movement in Russia.
+But when the social movement that he believed in became another instrument of terror, he was utterly disappointed.

-Struck by personal as well as social tragedies Gorky’s health deteriorated rapidly and he died on the 18th June 1936.
+Struck by personal as well as social tragedies, Gorky’s health deteriorated rapidly, and he died on the 18th of June 1936.
 Some believe that Maxim Gorky was poisoned to death on orders by Stalin.

 Gorky’s work had an eternal passion for justice.
 It stimulated the revolutionary feelings in Russia.
-His protagonists were not Kings or Queens.
+His protagonists were not kings or queens.
 They were ordinary people who experienced difficulties in day-to-day lives.
-He had a great sympathy for mankind.
+He had great sympathy for mankind.
 He described the human feelings in a wonderful romantic text.
-In the same time, he wrote about hunger, social prejudices and inequality that were strongly connected with the Human Society.
+At the same time, he wrote about hunger, social prejudices, and inequality that were strongly connected with the human society.

 Ruwan M Jayatunge M.D.